su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 Like mentioned above, SU2 uses meson and ninja for configuration and compilation, respectively.
 A configuration using meson is generated first and then an invocation of ninja is used to compile SU2 with this configuration.

 ### Basic Configuration ###
 In the root folder of the sources you will find a python script called `meson.py`.
 This script generates a configuration.
-Like mentioned above, it will also check whether all dependencies are found and downloads some of them if necessary see [previous section](#automatically-installed-dependencies).
+It will also check whether all dependencies are found and downloads some of them if necessary see [previous section](#automatically-installed-dependencies).

 **Note**: For the following steps you can also use preinstalled versions of `meson` and `ninja` available on your machine.
 Just replace the `./meson.py` and `./ninja` calls with the binaries of the respective installations.
 However, this way you have to manually make sure that the correct versions of [CoDiPack and MeDiPack](#codipack-and-medipack) are placed in the `externals/` folders.